RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 the quorum is lost and it can result data loss.
     {{% /warning %}}

-1. Takes a snapshot of the node configuration as a record of which shards and endpoints are on node at that time.
+1. Takes a snapshot of the node configuration as a record of which shards and endpoints are on the node at that time.
 1. Marks the node as a quorum node to prevent shards and endpoints from migrating into the node.
     The maintenance node entry in the rladmin status output is colored yellow to indicate that it cannot accept shard migration, just as a quorum_only node.
     ![maintenance_mode](/images/rs/maintenance_mode.png)